-Genghis Khan was a nightmare in human form!
+Genghis Khan was a Nightmare in Human Form

-We all know Genghis khan as the mighty ruler who gained power in no time.
+We all know Genghis Khan as the mighty ruler who gained power in no time.
 He and his sons won over the world, with their powerful army.

-Genghis Khan Had Molten Silver Poured Into an Enemy Leaders’ Eyes and Ears
+Genghis Khan Had Molten Silver Poured Into an Enemy Leader’s Eyes and Ears

-A large city led by a noble named Inalchuq was in the way of the khan’s conquest.
-Years before, he had sent a large caravan of 500 men in the hopes of creating more trade routes in the region, to which Inalchuq denied the khan’s peace offering completely.
+A large city led by a noble named Inalchuq was in the way of the Khan’s conquest.
+Years before, he had sent a large caravan of 500 men in the hopes of creating more trade routes in the region, to which Inalchuq denied the Khan’s peace offering completely.

 The khan went on a rampage and killed the hated leader by having molten silver poured into his eyes and ears.
 This is perhaps one of the oldest examples of someone being brutally punished for shooting the messenger — something the khan clearly would not tolerate.